Northern NSW – Trip to The Ridge

 Piliga to The RidgeNext morning, after leaving the very busy Piliga Bore Camping ground we had one must-do-stop on our way to the Ridge, Come By Chance.

 Very tiny locality, lots of old junk and trucks rusting slowly away in the weeds.

-Finally here, after a very long detour, and through some really shitty back roads.
-We pulled up here and found we had blown a shock on the camper, oh well time for a new set anyway.
+After a very long detour, and through some really shitty back roads.
+We pulled up here only to find we had blown a shock on the camper, oh well time for a new set anyway.